benchristelcom/benchristelcom.github.io/src/recipes/brown-rice.md

 ## Procedure

 1. Rinse the rice two or three times in cold water in a saucepan.
-Pour out the excess water.
+Drain off the water.
 2. Boil 11 ounces of water per cup of rice in an electric kettle.
-3. Pour the water over the rice, cover, and bring to a boil.
+3. Pour the water over the rice, cover, and bring to a boil on the stove.
-4. If you want yellow rice, add a pinch of tumeric now.
+4. If you want yellow rice, add a pinch of turmeric now.
 A little goes a long way.
 5. Reduce to a simmer and cook, covered, for 35 minutes.

 ## Notes